ViggyNash/KeyboardKeyboard/README.md

 # KeyboardKeyboard

 Ever wanted to use a keyboard as a keyboard?
 Well now you can!
-Ever wanted to play the keyboard with a keybard?
+Ever wanted to play the keyboard with a keyboard?
 You can do that too!

 Now you can play your favorite code and code your favorite tunes!